Find Your Cruise...

 By Mealing, Greasby on Jan 07 2016 01:16PM

 Fred.
 Olsen Cruises - Black Watch

-Overview: Black Watchis a comfortable but not luxurious ship best suited to the older traveler who wants a British cruise environment, wearing relatively formal attire.
+Overview: Black Watchis a comfortable but not luxurious ship best suited to the older traveler seeking a British cruise environment, where relatively formal attire is the norm.
 Cruises are well organized, with interesting itineraries and free shuttle buses in many ports of call.

-Entertainment: The Neptune Lounge, the ship’s showlounge, seats about 400, although some sightlines are obstructed by pillars.
+Entertainment: The Neptune Lounge, the ship’s showlounge, seats about 400, although some sight lines are obstructed by pillars.
 The entertainment mainly consists of small-scale production shows presented by a small team of resident singers/dancers, and cabaret acts.
 Standards are quite poor though, to be fair, passengers who cruise aboard this ship are not especially looking for first-rate entertainment, but rather something to fill the time after dinner.
-There is plenty of live music in several lounges, and there are good British singalongs.
+There is plenty of live music in several lounges, and good old British singalongs.

 Spa/Fitness: The spa/fitness facilities are located at the top and front of the ship – inaccessible for wheelchair users.
 There is a combined gymnasium/aerobics room, while a door provides access to steam rooms, saunas, and changing rooms.
-Sample treatment prices: Elemis Aromapure facial: £29; Well-being massage (50 minutes): £35; Personal Training Session (60 minutes): £20.
-Steiner’s staff will try to sell their own-brand Elemis beauty products.
 Some fitness classes are free, while some, such as yoga and kick-boxing, cost extra.
 It’s prudent to make appointments as early as possible.
 Sports facilities include a large paddle tennis court, golf practice nets, shuffleboard, and ringtoss.